LucasBorboleta/jersi-certu/README.md

 # jersi-certu

+Now jersi-certu-4 is being developed for playing the version 4 of the jersi rules.
+What follows is about jersi-certu-3.

-Jersi-certu is a Python3 program for playing the strategy game Jersi.
+The Python3 program jersi-certu-3 is for playing the strategy game jersi version 3

 The interface is text based.
 Indeed, the aim is to focus on the development of an AI.